Laurene Kay Smetek

 We would like to thank Zilber Family Hospice for the wonderful care they gave Laurie in her final days.

-A service at Oak Grove Cemetery on the corner of County U (76th St.) and Hwy G in the Town of Raymond will be held on Laurie’s Birthday, September 4, 2022.
-Time to be determined.
+A service at Oak Grove Cemetery on the corner of County U (76th St.) and Hwy G in the Town of Raymond will be held on Laurie’s Birthday, September 4, 2022 at 11AM with a gathering to follow.

 Heritage Funeral Home